-- 3. As of December 31, 2020 and 2019, the Company had 505 and 493 employees excluding 9 and 9 directors, repectively. - 4.
-The Company's shares have been listed on the TWSE, with additional disclosure of the following information: - (1) The Company's average employee benefits expenses for the years ended December 31, 2020 and 2019 were \$1,116 and \$1,108, respectively. - (2) The Company's average employee salaries and wages for the years ended 2020 and 2019 were \$994 and \$986 respectively. - (3) The change in the average employee salaries and wages adjustment is 0.81%. - (4) The information for remuneration of supervisors is not available since the Company has established the Audit Committee.

-5. Remuneration policy of the Company

-- (1) The external competitiveness and internal fairness are material consideration for the level of remuneration of employees, and designed to attract and retain talented personnel. - (2) The structure of the remuneration would aligned with performance management system to enhance employee's work motivation and contributed to the growth of business. - (3) For the purpose of encouraging employees, the policy are designed to aligned with the the achievement of employee's long and short-term objectives, the work time, their position as well as the employee's overall performance. - (4) The company has established the Comensation Committee to achieve effective measurement for the overall remuneration of directors and managers.
+- 3. As of December 31, 2021, and 2020, the Company had 501 and 505 employees excluding 9 directors, repectively. - 4.
+The Company's shares have been listed on the TWSE, with additional disclosure of the following information: - (1) The Company's average employee benefits expenses for the years ended December 31, 2021 and 2020 were \$1,164 and \$1,116, respectively. - (2) The Company's average employee salaries and wages for the year of 2021 and 2020 were \$1,035 and \$994 respectively. - (3) The change in the average employee salaries and wages adjustment is 4.12%. - (4) The information for remuneration of supervisors is not available since the Company has established the Audit Committee. - 5.
+Remuneration policy of the Company - (1) The external competitiveness and internal fairness are material consideration for the level of remuneration of employees, and designed to attract and retain talented personnel. - (2) The structure of the remuneration would aligned with performance management system to enhance employee's work motivation and contributed to the growth of business. - (3) For the purpose of encouraging employees, the policy are designed to aligned with the the achievement of employee's long and short-term objectives, the work time, their position as well as the employee's overall performance. - (4) The company has established the Comensation Committee to achieve effective measurement for the overall remuneration of directors and managers.